miquecg/ansible-roles/containers/archlinux/README.md

 **`working_container`**

-ID assigned to the container.
-It is a dynamic value to avoid collisions with any other existing container in the environment (e.g. previously created by this role).
+Container ID.
+It's dynamically allocated to avoid collisions with any other existing container in the environment (e.g. previously created by this role).

 License
 -------